jackiryan/SIF-ARSET/README.md

 * Compare how SIF products aggregated in space and time using open source tools are used to study vegetation change across different regions in a variety of science and applied use cases.

 ## Prerequisites

+At this time, **anaconda environments** are not tested or supported.
+It is recommended to install [python3.13](https://www.python.org/downloads/release/python-3139/) or use an existing Python 3.11 or newer installation.

 ### Clone this Repository to your Computer